fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 # 1st problem: **bundle install**

-* Some gems works only in specific range of Ruby versions
+* Some gems only work in specific range of Ruby versions
-* Some gems has dependencies which works only in specific range of Ruby versions
+* Some gems have dependencies which works only in specific range of Ruby versions
-* Some gems doesn't know they work only in specific range of Ruby versions
+* Some gems do not know they only work in specific range of Ruby versions!

 !SLIDE center